 A student failing to maintain Satisfactory Academic Progress (SAP) will be notified in writing and placed on financial aid “warning” during the next term of enrollment.
 While in this “warning” status, the student is eligible to continue to receive private, institutional and federal aid.
 If SAP is achieved by the end of the “warning” term, the student will be removed from “warning” status.
 If SAP is not achieved by the end of the “warning” term, the student will notified in writing and placed on financial aid “suspension” during the next term of enrollment.
 While in a “suspension” status, the student is not eligible to receive private, institutional and federal aid.
 Students placed on “suspension” are eligible to submit a written appeal with supportive documentation for consideration of aid reinstatement.
 Situations that may be considered for an appeal relate to the student or their immediate family members only.
 These situations must be extenuating emergency situations such as the death of immediate family member or extreme medical emergencies.
 The written appeal must include reason for lack of SAP and what steps the student has taken to correct the situation satisfactorily.

-If the appeal is approved, the student will be placed on financial aid “probation” for one term of enrollment only.
+If the appeal is approved, the student will be placed on financial aid “probation” for one term of enrollment only, or will be placed on an academic plan in order to achieve SAP by a certain date or semester.
+If placed on an academic plan the student must make SAP each semester of the plan or will be placed on an immediate Financial Aid Suspension without the option of another appeal.
 The student will be required to sign an Academic Plan contract developed by Student Financial Services in conjunction with Student Success and Advising, and personalized to assist the student in achieving SAP and maintaining Pace or Completion Ratio.
 The Pace policy specifies the pace at which a student must progress through a program to ensure the student completes a program within the maximum time frame.
 During the term the student is under the Academic Plan contract, the student will remain on “probation” status and eligible for aid.
 Upon successful completion of the Academic Plan contract resulting in SAP, the student will be removed from “probation” and will continue to be aid eligible.
 If SAP is not achieved during “probation” term of enrollment, the student is then placed on financial aid “suspension” and will be ineligible to receive aid until the term following the term the student achieves SAP.

 Students failing to maintain SAP should consult with the Student Financial Services and Student Success and Advising Offices to meet with an advisor, who can assist with financial aid and academic planning.